 Students may be impaired or intoxicated by alcohol or drug use.
-Serious medical consequences can occur when wellmeaning friends of an intoxicated or impaired student risk a student's physical well-being by taking care of the student themselves.
+Serious medical consequences can occur when well-meaning friends of an intoxicated or impaired student risk a student's physical well-being by taking care of the student themselves.
 Not every person knows if they have had too much to drink and there is a chance that you may be with another person whose drinking is at a dangerous level.
 Dangerous impairment by drugs may also not be immediately recognizable.
 Even a person who has consumed only a small amount of alcohol may be experiencing a dangerous interaction with illegal or prescription drugs or may have other complicating health conditions.
 In these rare circumstances, the University's priority is the preservation of life.
-A Student should not hesitate to contact Public Safety or Residential Life Professional Staff or Resident Assistants in these circumstances.
+A Student should not hesitate to call 911 in these circumstances.
 Many symptoms and factors can contribute to medical emergencies such as alcohol poisoning, drug impairment, other specific medical conditions, or interactions between all three, and serious consequences can result.